 - Janitorial Services - Sick Building Syndrome

-Today we are going to look at ways that you can proactively improve the overall health of your office space and desk area, in order to increase your personal health and the well-being of those around you while significantly decreasing the number of sick days the average employee must take per year.
+Today we are going to look at ways that you can proactively improve the overall health of your office space and desk area, to increase your health and the well-being of those around you while significantly decreasing the number of sick days the average employee must take per year.

-Why you Should Clean your Desk
+Why You Should Clean your Desk

 Outside of the established productivity benefits to having a well-organized office and desk, there are specific health implications that have been pointed out in studies over the last ten plus years; the most well known of which are studies conducted by Dr. Charles Gerba from the University of Arizona.